How to launch baked relief in your community

 - Set up an event for your Drop off day of baked relief.

-4. Contact friends who you think may like baked relief or know someone who would.
+4. Contact friends who you think may like to be involved with baked relief or know someone who would.

 5. You could contact local businesses you think may be able to donate some goods or their time to assist.